 Sources of funding

-There are many different sources for funding, including via research grants (Wellcome Research Enrichment for Engagement, etc) and dedicated public engagement schemes from learned societies and charities.
+There are many different sources for funding, including via research grants and dedicated public engagement schemes from learned societies and charities.

 You can also search 'public engagement' on Research Professional (requires single sign-on).

 There is a University-wide seed fund, which usually runs in Michaelmas Term each year.
 Check the University PER portal for updates.